fabio-sassi/zm/MANUAL.md

 #### Abort Exception:
-Raising an abort-exception implies that all tasks between the raise and the task before the catch will be aborted.
+Raising an abort-exception implies that all tasks between the raise and the task before the catch will be closed.

 NOTE: This is not true if there is an abort reset (see below).